 Now, let’s look more in detail hybrid vs gas cars and their pros and cons to see if hybrids are worth the price!

 Hybrid cars are powered by both an electric motor and an internal combustion engine.

 However, some of them can’t be plugged into a charging station to charge the battery.
-On the contrary, the battery is usually charged only by the combustion engine and via regenerative braking (unless you are considering a plug-in hybrid car).
+On the contrary, the battery is usually charged only by the combustion engine and via regenerative braking (unless you are considering a plug-in hybrid SUV or car).

 Pros of Hybrid Cars

 Here are the main advantages of hybrid cars: